-The Bureau will maintain accreditation to ISO 17025 for the confirmatory analysis carried out in the Bureau.
-The Bureau will use flexible scope for additional toxicology analysis where it is appropriate and will seek extension to scope if required.
+The Bureau has obtained accreditation to ISO 17025 for the confirmatory analysis carried out in the Bureau in 2012 and has obtained accreditation for flexible scope for additional toxicology analysis in 2013.
 The Bureau will continue to operate a quality assurance programme in this area to retain its ISO 17025 accredited status and to expand accreditation to all tests as they are incorporated into routine analysis.
 (Point 2 of 5 year objectives)